Offa's Dyke - 14 Days & 13 Nights14 Days & 13 Nights 4.2 Read 5 reviews

 Tonight overnight in the small hamlet of Bodfari, although (at the time of writing this) your accommodation here is not in Bodfari itself but in the countryside close to the trail.

-There is also the possibility that you will overnight in Prestatytn for 2 nights instead of 1, if there is no accommodation available in Bodfari when you want to travel.
-However a transfers will be provided.
+There is also the possibility that you will overnight in Prestatyn for 2 nights instead of 1, if there is no accommodation available in Bodfari when you want to travel.
+However a transfer will be included.

 Elevation Gain/Loss: +570m/-510m

 Conveniently located on the Offa's Dyke path and set in five acres of woodland, Llety'r Eos Ucha is perfect for walkers looking for a relaxing stopover on their journey.

 If you spent the night in Prestatyn again there will be a short (30min) transfer to the trail head in Bodfari this morning.

 Today's walking journey takes you along the ridge of the Clywdian Hills and one of the highlights of the entire walk!
 Follow green lanes, or locally known as Byways Open To All Traffic (BOAT's).
 North Wales is littered with these overgrown lanes, enchanting forest tracks and unsurfaced rough roads.
 You then head into the hills rising to the ridge and Jubilee Tower on top of the iconic peak, Moel Famau and passing a string of hillforts along the way.
 The scenery is breathtaking and you will need to pause to take in this magnificent scenery.

 Overnight in the medieval town of Ruthin, which is nestled within the twisting Clwydian Hills.
 Although a few kilometres off the trail (necessary as there is not accommodation on the trail in this area), it is a nice walk to get here and the town itself is layered with history and there little independent shops and plenty of pubs and restaurants.